PoojaSabAnt/SalesforcePOC/README.md

 # SalesforcePOC
-This is for demo of story2 for prioritization
+This is for demo of story2 for prioritizat